FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Media/MediaDetail.md

 # Detail a media

-Gets a media detail object for the media id.
+Gets a media detail object for the media id or slug.

 ## Request